buemura/deedni/README.md

 # deedni

-deedin is a job board inspired in `indeed`
+deedin is a job board inspired in `indeed`.